The Stigma Of The SUV

 Crossover's are slightly different though.
 As the majority of them are either based off of or made to look like their hatchback counterparts, and typically don't have 4 wheel drive.
 They therefore, typically, have a similar engine set up, which means the bigger, heavier car will take forever to set off from a set of traffic lights.

 Not like this matters though, as car manufacturers are now noticing this and taking note.
-Take a look at the new Ford Puma ST-Line (yes that name still annoys me for pissing in the face of the original Puma), which, with its 1.5 turbocharged Eco-Boost engine, can reach 0-60mph in 6.7 seconds.
+Take a look at the new Ford Puma ST-Line (yes that name still annoys me for laughing in the face of the original Puma), which, with its 1.5 turbocharged Eco-Boost engine, can reach 0-60mph in 6.7 seconds.
 Not bad at all for the driver who wants practicality with performance.

 The one fatal flaw with SUV's and the newer crossovers, is the stigma that accompanies them.
 As soon as you buy one, you're seen as a family man or a mother on the way to school or in the case of the luxury brands, someone who has too much money and just wants a big brand name car with a personalised number plate that reads 'TO55 POT' to everyone lesser than them.
 Someone who just wants to keep with the Jones' "because everyone has an SUV nowadays".

 As much as I love to hate on SUV's and crossover's because of their typically boring, ugly looks and my preference to go for a saloon or a standard hatchback, they are now becoming a sort of 'world car', where everyone and their mother is driving one.
-This isn't necessarily a bad thing either, as there is variety finally coming to the market with sports and EV models coming from manufacturers such as Jaguar, BMW, Ford and MG.
+This isn't necessarily a bad thing either, as there is variety finally coming to the market with sports and EV models coming from manufacturers such as Jaguar, Tesla, Ford and MG.

 The MG ZS EV has become one of the best selling EV crossovers, helping the market grow even further.